Fractured Chain-of-Thought Reasoning: Empirical results

 Motivated by the trend observed in Figure~\ref{fig:H_position}—where later reasoning positions (i.e., higher $H$ indices) are associated with improved accuracy—we apply a simple denoising strategy by discarding earlier solutions ($H=1$ to $H=11$) and retaining only the last four ($H=-4$).
-This simple adjustment significantly enhances performance, raising the accuracy from 61.4\% ($H=16, m=1$) to 68.0\% ($H=-4, m=1$).
-Further combining both dimensions ($H=-4, m=4$) yields an accuracy of 70.8\%, a 10.4\% improvement over the baseline setting ($H=1, m=1$).
-Notably, this configuration even outperforms standard sampling with a larger model that has twice the number of parameters (70.8\% vs. 68.3\%).
-We hypothesize that a well-trained PRM could even further push the limit, since Qwen2.5-Math-PRM-72B is trained with short-CoT data.
+This simple adjustment significantly enhances performance, raising the accuracy from 61.4\% ($H=16, m=1$) to 68.0\% ($H=-4, m=1$) for BoN and 65.3\% to 69.9\% for Maj.
+Further combining both dimensions ($H=-4, m=4$) yields an accuracy of 70.8\% for BoN and 71.3\% for Maj, a 10.4\% and 4.6\% improvement over the baseline setting ($H=1, m=1$).
+Notably, this configuration even outperforms standard sampling with a larger model that has twice the number of parameters (70.8\% vs. 68.3\% for BoN, and 71.3\% vs 68.0\% for Maj).